skni-kod/Kubexecutor/README.md

 # Kubexecutor

-A code execution sandbox running natively on Kubernetes written in Kotlin.
+A code execution sandbox running natively on Kubernetes.
+Written in Kotlin.
 The project leverages the power of Kubernetes orchestration and the security capabilities of Kata containers to create a ~~robust and secure~~(one day) environment for executing untrusted code.